 The Culinary Arts Program is focused on preparing all students to meet the challenges of employment and continuing education in the culinary field.
 Practical experience is gained in the classroom in a fully equipped commercial-style kitchen.
 Students are encouraged to explore the wide variety of career opportunities the food service industry has to offer.
 Guest speakers from local businesses and food-related careers are also invited to speak with students.
 The Culinary Arts Program coursework meets the national standard set by the American Culinary Federation.
-The Wayne Center's national certification is pending.
+The Wayne Center has received national certification through the American Culinary Federation.

+Nutrition

+Meal Planning

+Sanitation

+Catering

+Dining Room Service

+Food Production

-Nutrition Meal Planning Sanitation Catering Dining Room Service Food Production Baking & Cake Decorating
+Baking & Cake Decorating